What is a surrogacy arrangement?

 These steps are simply the first layer of the intricate legal topic of surrogacy in Queensland.
 There are many more issues in relation to surrogacy that have summoned many decisions within the Family Court of Australia, such as the decision made in Bernieres and Anor & Dophal and Anor (2017) FamCAFC 180.
 Within this case, the court considered the importance of the biological connection between the birth mother and the child, and whether this connection entitled the birth mother to a parenting declaration.

-This case highlights the intricate issues within the law of surrogacy and will be one of the many surrogacy topics to be discussed in further articles to come.
+This case highlights the intricate issues within the law of surrogacy and will be one of the many surrogacy topics to be discussed.